Day Tripping to the World’s Largest Bulbs Park in Lisse, The Netherlands

 In 2017, Keukenhof will be open from March 23 to May 21 daily from 8 am to 7:30 pm.
 Standard ticket prices are €16 (€8 for children 4 to 11).

 - The best time to visit Keukenhof depends on the weather but mid-April is usually the most reliable for tulips.
 Weekends and school vacations are best avoided.
+The garden is usually quieter early morning than after lunch.

 Transportation to Keukenhof in the Netherlands